Gatorade punished for dissing water

 The game got a serious push from sports celebrities like boxer Mike Tyson, who tweeted about it, challenging others to beat his score.

-Singer Justin Bieber also talked about it in an interview and tweeted it to his massive audience.
+Singer Justin Bieber also talked about it in an interview.
 About 73% of players came from the company's target demographic of 13 to 24 years old, according to the presentation.

 "And more importantly," it said, "with 820 million brand impressions, it drove home the idea that Gatorade is better than water."